 Classroom observations, written progress reports and scheduled parent/teacher interviews are completed annually.

 All of our Casa students are offered French and Music programs.
-Third year Casa students (2.5 – 5-year olds) are afforded additional program extensions, which include language enrichment, both individually and in small groups, as well as group projects in Culture (Geography, Science, History, Zoology, Botany).
-They also benefit from field trips and in-school visitors, small group art lessons and follow-up activities and a mentoring program with our older students.
+They also benefit from in-school visitors, small group art lessons and follow-up activities and a mentoring program with our older students.
+Third year Casa students also attend field trips and are afforded additional program extensions, which include language enrichment, both individually and in small groups, as well as group projects in Culture (Geography, Science, History, Zoology, Botany).

 Entry Month: September

 Half Day (Morning): 8:45 a.m. to 11:30 a.m.